James Mason (neo-Nazi): National Socialist White People's Party

 After the assassination of Rockwell in 1967, Mason aligned himself with the National Socialist White People's Party (NSWPP; the American Nazi Party, renamed).
 Mason was one of the younger members of the American Nazi Party in 1966, taking inspiration from George Lincoln Rockwell's leadership.

 Mason attended Chillicothe High School.
-He was regularly in trouble at school, in part due to chronic truancy, and was warned he may be sent to juvenile prison.
+He was regularly in trouble at school, in part due to chronic truancy, and was warned he might be sent to juvenile prison.
 In December 1968, he decided to murder several members of the school staff.
-He instead decided to call the leaders of the NSWPP.
-William Pierce suggested he instead move to Arlington, Virginia, to the party's headquarters, which he did.
+He first called the leaders of the NSWPP; William Pierce suggested he instead move to Arlington, Virginia, to the party's headquarters, which he did.
 Mason credited Pierce's intervention with saving the lives of several.
 Pierce was concerned about bringing someone so young on and so refused to document Mason's involvement on paper, paying for his involvement himself.
 Mason dropped out of high school but had obtained a GED by the age of 26.

 On his 18th birthday, Mason was sworn in as a full member of the party by Matt Koehl, who succeeded Rockwell as leader following his assassination.
 Mason then returned to Ohio.
 When Pierce was removed from the party in 1970 in a dispute with its leader Matt Koehl, Mason lost his faith in the party, and said he only stayed because he "didn’t know what else to do."
 In July 1974, Mason accompanied Koehl on an interview during his visit to their local branch of the NSWPP.